renatomartins/klondike/readme.md

 ## TODO

- * move the king to empty pile
  * foundations
+ * improve the measures
+ * deal 1 or 3 cards from the deck
+ * keyboard shortcuts

 ## Contribute